AmpersandTarski/documentation/syntax/the_interface_statement.md

 ```ampersand
 INTERFACE "People" : V[SESSION*Person]
 ```
 The concept Person is the root-concept for this interface.
-The fields in the interface can show the atom and all atoms it is related to.
+The fields in the interface can show each atom in this concept and all atoms they are related to.
 These relations can be specified using relation algebra.
-This code shows the target of the relation personName from Person to Name.
+The code below shows the target of the relation personName from Person to Name:

 ```ampersand
 “Name” : personName